olatunjiabel/sc200-soc-portfolio/PROJECT-9-XDR-Multi-Alert-Correlation/README.md

 ### 7. Escalation and Documentation

 The incident would be escalated to the appropriate IT and Security Operations teams, with full documentation of findings, timeline, and remediation steps provided for record-keeping and post-incident review.

 # Blast Radius Investigation

 ## Objective

-In regards to this Project I wrote a KQL to investigate the blast radius.
+The objective of this investigation was to determine the scope of compromise and identify whether the compromised Administrator account or the attacker-created Backdoor account accessed additional resources within the environment.

-To answer:
+The investigation aimed to answer the following questions:

-- Did any of the two Compromised users access other endpoints in the network aside the compromised device within that time range
+- Did the compromised Administrator account or attacker-created Backdoor account access other endpoints within the network during the incident timeframe?
-- Did any of the Compromised user run enumeration commands on other endpoints in that time frame
+- Did either account execute enumeration commands on other endpoints during the investigation period?
-- Did any of the Two Users logon to any other device within that time frame
+- Did either account authenticate to any additional devices outside the compromised endpoint?

 ---

 ## KQL Queries

 ### 1. Enumeration Commands Check

 ```kql
 DeviceProcessEvents
 | where TimeGenerated between (datetime(2026-07-10) .. datetime(2026-07-12 23:59:59))